 Do You Always Have to Meet TAA Compliance Rules?
 Can CO Issues a Waiver Under Fair Trade Agreements Act Rules?

-Government contracting officers have wide discretion to waive TAA compliance requirements for the Buy American Act list of qualifying countries laws and Buy American Act country of origin requirements under FAR 25 if he or she determines that the price of the lowest priced domestic offer is unreasonable, or if there is another exception under Fair Trade and TAA rules.
+Government contracting officers have wide discretion to waive TAA compliance requirements for the Buy American Act qualifying countries laws and Buy American Act country of origin requirements under FAR 25 if he or she determines that the price of the lowest priced domestic offer is unreasonable, or if there is another exception under Fair Trade and TAA rules.
 See more information contained in DFARS 251.225-7001.

 Certain end products and construction materials from other countries can receive a nondiscriminatory evaluation when there are domestic offers.